 If you are a supporter of Ideal Bradford, or you have corresponded with us digitally, then we hold a small amount of information about you which falls under the category of Personal Data.
-Ideal Bradford is the Data Controller of this information, under the EU General Data Protection Regulation.
+Ideal Bradford is the Data Controller of this information, under the UK Data Protection Act 2018 (DPA 2018).

 What we hold and why

 We hold only the minimum amount information we need to keep you up-to-date on our political activities, which you have normally given to us.

 - Email address